Archive for the 'film' Category

 When he made that laconic introduction, he had won three Best Director Oscars for The Informer, The Grapes of Wrath, and How Green Was My Valley.
 All three of these films were prestigious literary adaptions but not Westerns.
 At the time, the Western was considered to be an inferior genre, comprable to dime-store romance novels.
 Why then would Ford identify himself with it?

 John Ford’s films get consistently included in lists of the best movies ever made.
 He won four Oscars for Best Director, a record that no one has yet surpassed.
-Frank Capra was a friend, and Orson Welles was a big admirer; The story goes that Orson watched Stagecoach over 40 times in preparation for Citizen Kane.
+Frank Capra was a friend, and Orson Welles was a big admirer; The story goes that Welles watched Stagecoach over 40 times in preparation for Citizen Kane.
 Other filmmakers who list Ford as influence include Akira Kurosawa, George Lucas, and Martin Scorsese.

 The Searchers – 1956

 Yet John Ford’s films tend to be a little different than what modern audiences have come to expect in a movie experience.
 They are glimpses into the lives of historical characters not roller coaster rides optimized around plot.
-Being such, the Ford films tend to unfold at a more leisurely pace, a pace that even Ford’s producers back then fought in vain to accelerate.
+Being such, the Ford films tend to unfold at a more leisurely pace, a pace that even Ford’s producers back then fought to accelerate.

 Also, in the words of Peter Bogdanovich, Ford is attracted to drama that communicates the “glory in defeat,” which takes some acclimation if you’re used to feeling like a winner every time you walk out of the theater.
 Still, there’s much to admire in a John Ford film, and I hope this overview will help you to better appreciate his work.